nathanrobb/TweetHelper/README.md

 # TweetHelper
-Helper program to get twitter data in the correct format for out COMP523 assignment
+Helper program to get twitter data in the correct format for our COMP523 assignment.